“Difficult” Clinician-Patient Relationships

 - Develop a plan for integrating IHC workshop materials and training to meet the professional development and CE needs at their institution.

-The “Difficult” Clinician-Patient Relationships faculty development course is fast-paced and interactive.
+The “Difficult” Clinician-Patient Relationships train-the-trainer faculty course is fast-paced and interactive.
 It is conducted over three consecutive days at a host organization, with 6 to 30 learners.
 The format for the session combines brief presentations, videotaped case studies with interactive exercises, active learning techniques and discussions.
 Learners are encouraged to develop and practice communication strategies with expert and peer feedback.
 Exercises are graduated and structured to ensure a safe and supportive learning environment.

 The materials for the workshop include a faculty manual with slide scripts, facilitation guides, teaching strategies and tools; the workshop workbook with the text of the slides and exercises; training video vignettes; an annotated bibliography and a carrying case.